 Moreover, patients in Singapore are spoilt for choice when it comes to selecting first-class medical facilities.
 So, by securing health coverage featuring inpatient and outpatient insurance, you can rest assured that your healthcare requirements will be taken care of.

 Those hunting for insurance will quickly realize that there are countless health insurance options on the market.
-Learning the key features of plans can definitely help, as you can approach the buying process with more confidence.
-To that end, this week’s article gives you the lowdown on one of the most coveted health coverage benefits: outpatient insurance.
+Learning the key features of plans helps, as you can confidently approach the buying process.
+This week’s article gives you the lowdown on one of the most coveted health coverage benefits: outpatient insurance.

 What is outpatient insurance?

-When searching for health insurance in Singapore, one of the first questions that a broker or insurer will ask you is whether you’re looking for a basic inpatient-only plan, or a plan that includes both inpatient and outpatient insurance cover.
+When searching for health insurance in Singapore, one of the first questions a broker or insurer will ask you is whether you’re looking for a basic inpatient-only plan or a plan that includes both inpatient and outpatient insurance coverage.

-Because of the makeup of health insurance plans in virtually every country in the world, policies that cover outpatient care will also include inpatient coverage.
-Inpatient + outpatient policies tend to have higher premiums than inpatient-only plans, simply because they cover a wider range of benefits.
+In most countries, health insurance policies that cover outpatient care also include inpatient coverage.
+A policy that covers inpatient and outpatient tends to have higher premiums than inpatient-only plans simply because they cover a wider range of benefits.